Configuring Microsoft Entra ID

 Registering Apps

-In this step you will register the Yubico FIDO Connector App and the Yubico FIDO Pre-reg Test Client (optional).
+In this step you will register the FIDO Connector app and the FIDO Pre-reg Test Client (optional) for testing your deployment.

 Note

-To register the Yubico FIDO Connector App, do the following:
+To register the FIDO Connector App, do the following:

-1. Log in to the Microsoft Entra admin center and go to Applications > App registrations.
+1. Sign in to the Microsoft Entra admin center and expand the Entra ID section.

-3. Provide a descriptive name, for example “Yubico FIDO Pre-reg Service”, and click Register.
+4. Provide a descriptive Name, for example “Yubico FIDO Pre-reg Client App”.

-13. Edit the Application ID URI to a value like “api://fido-connector-api.{verified domain name}.
+15. Edit the Application ID URI to a value like api://fido-connector-api.{verified domain name}.

 • The verified domain name can be either a custom domain that has been verified by the tenant, or you can use the default domain that ends with “.onmicrosoft.com”.